mayurak47/ATLAS_GSoC_Exercise/README.md

 # ATLAS_GSoC_Exercise
-My solution to the evaluation exercise for the ATLAS Autoencoder project, GSoC 2021
+This repository contains my solution to the GSoC evaluation exercise for the ATLAS Autoencoders project.